HeardLibrary/workshops/_posts/2016-01-15-web-annotations.md

 ## Use Cases for Web Annotations

 ### Pedagogy
+Could web annotations be used for teaching and learning?

 * [Collaborative Learning](http://www.sciencedirect.com/science/article/pii/S0360131510000886)
 * This post on the Chronicle of Higher Education's ProfHacker blog discusses using web annotation tools in the classroom: [How Do You Annotate in Your Class? by Lee Skallerup Bessette](http://chronicle.com/blogs/profhacker/how-do-you-annotate-in-your-class/60101)
 * Annotation tools have dedicated education compnents to help apply these tools in teaching.
 See [#Education Genius](http://genius.com/static/education) and [Hypothes.is/Education](https://hypothes.is/education/)